Psykotikism/Mutant_Tanks/INFORMATION.md

 	"Tank 1"
 	{
 		// The Super Tank creates explosions.
-		// "Ability Enabled" - When a survivor is within range of the Tank, an explosion is created around the survivor.
+		// "Ability Enabled" - When a survivor is within range of the Super Tank, an explosion is created around the survivor.
+When the Super Tank dies, an explosion is created around the Super Tank.
 		// - "Bomb Range"
 		// - "Bomb Range Chance"
-		// "Bomb Hit" - When a survivor is hit by a Tank's claw or rock, an explosion is created around the survivor.
+		// "Bomb Hit" - When a survivor is hit by the Super Tank's claw or rock, an explosion is created around the survivor.
 		// - "Bomb Chance"
 		// - "Bomb Hit Mode"
 		// Requires "st_bomb.smx" to be installed.